Flaggen_Fahnen_International

 Unlike European languages, there still is no standardized reference framework for East Asian languages.
 Therefore, it is difficult to compare Chinese, Japanese or Korean proficiency after completion of the bachelor's degree.
 As an estimate, bachelor students will reach a level of B1 to B2 according to the CEFR after four semesters.
 Higher levels are usually possible through the obligatory stay in the region.

-At the beginning of the programme
+At the beginning of the program

-For the Master's programme, in accordance with the Bachelor's programme, knowledge of two East Asian foreign languages (Chinese, Japanese and/or Korean, 40 CP each) is mandatory.
+For the Master's program, in accordance with the Bachelor's program, knowledge of two East Asian foreign languages (Chinese, Japanese and/or Korean, 40 CP each) is mandatory.
 The required language competencies roughly correspond to levels B2 (for oral competencies), B1 (for written text production) or B2 with portions of C1 for reading competencies (for reading comprehension of non-fiction and specialized texts) of the Common European Framework of Reference for Languages.

 Applicants must also demonstrate knowledge of pre-modern language levels as well as one semester of study abroad in an East Asian sub-region amounting to 30 CP.